The smallest Amazon Go store to date has opened in downtown Seattle.

 The compact cashier-free store is on the sixth floor of the Macy’s building, where Amazon has office space.
 For now, Amazon’s newest and smallest Go store is merely a test site and can only be used by Amazon employees and their guests, according to the Seattle Times.

-Amazon Go lets you simply grab your items and leave without having to waste any time at checkout.
+Amazon Go lets you simply grab your items and leave without having to waste any time at a checkout.
 The store uses an array of sensors, cameras, and artificial intelligence technology to track each customer as they shop, with purchases automatically charged to their Amazon account when they leave.

 Besides the new compact store, Amazon Go currently operates seven sites across the U.S., with its first overseas location expected to open soon in London, U.K.